andyl9876/myfirstrepository/README.md

 # myfirstrepository
-This is my frist repository
+This is my first repository
+I just edited this files